Badak LNG: Etymology and Terms

+Badak gas field

+The Badak gas field is a natural gas field located in the South China Sea.
+It was discovered in 1970 and developed by and Pertamina.
+It began production in 1971 and produces natural gas and condensates.
+The total proven reserves of the Badak gas field are around 7 trillion cubic feet (200 billion m3), and production is slated to be around 500 million cubic feet/day (1.42 million m3).

 History

 Discovery of LNG (1972-1974)

 The Badak LNG project began when Huffco (now Virginia Indonesia Company - VICO), an oil and gas contracting company with PSC at Pertamina, managed to find a giant natural gas reserve in the Muara Badak complex field (Samberah, Nilam and Mutiara fields), East Kalimantan in February 1972, after the discovery of similar giant natural gas reserves in the Arun field, Aceh by Exxon Mobil.

 At that time the LNG business was not yet well known and there were only four LNG plants around the world with 3–4 years experience of operation.
 Although without prior experience in the LNG sector, Pertamina and Huffco agreed to develop an LNG project that could export large amounts of liquid natural gas.
 Pertamina, Mobil Oil, and Huffco Inc. trying to sell the project to two potential LNG consumers, potential funders, and potential partners around the world.
 The effort finally paid off with the agreement on the LNG sales contract to five Japanese companies: Chubu Electric Co., Kansai Electric Power Co., Kyushu Electric Power Co., Nippon Steel Corp. and Osaka Gas Co.
 Ltd., on December 5, 1973, known as "The 1973 Contract".